 The reader ponders the same question along with Bush.
 The 43rd President chose his National Security Adviser (and Secretary of State) Condoleezza Rice after being introduced to her at his family retreat.
 He finalized on Dick Cheney as vice president based on a recommendation from his father.
 And the list goes on.

 In addition to a dismembered Iraq, Bush’s most lasting and controversial legacy is the establishment of a torture and surveillance apparatus.
-The images of soldiers being tortured at Abu Ghraib and Guantanamo Bay sparked the rise of extreme factions within Islam.
+Images of soldiers being tortured at Abu Ghraib and Guantanamo Bay sparked the rise of extreme factions within Islam and marked the United States as an enemy to the religion.

 For example, he explains away Al Qaeda’s operational chief Abu Zubaydah’s waterboarding by claiming that it was necessary to reach the limits of his belief.
 “His understanding of Islam was that he had to resist interrogation only up to a certain point.
 Waterboarding was the technique that allowed him to reach that threshold,” writes Bush.
 But we are left clueless about the quality and extent of intelligence provided by Zubaydah’s revelations after waterboarding ended.